betzuka/gd_winch/README.md

 ## Safety cutouts
 The system runs a deadman loop, this means that if the winch does not hear from either controller for set timeout (say 1 second) then it returns to the **ARMED** state if it was previously **LAUNCHING**.

-The winch is managed by a small microcontroller (a tiny computer we'll call the winch manager) that manages all of the above.
-This communicates demand for motor torque to the motor controller which is a commercial unit.
+The winch is managed by a small microcontroller (a tiny computer we'll call the winch manager) that manages all of the above and communication with the remotes.
+This communicates demand for motor torque to the motor controller (a commercial unit) over a hard wired connection.
 Should the motor controller not hear from the winch manager for a set timeout (say 1 second) then it will release the motor (all power removed), this in effect extends the deadman loop all the way from the motor through all intermediate systems, wiring and radio links to the remotes, should the loop be severed at any point then the machine is made safe.

 The motor controller also has hard limits configured for protecting the battery and motor which it is continously monitoring.
 Should the motor controller itself fail the motor will in all likelyhood be released, or in the worst (extremely unlikely) case the battery will shorted through the motor windings.
-In no case will the motor spin out of control as the commutator (the motor controller) has failed and this is a brushless 3 phase motor not a brushed DC motor.
+In no case should the motor spin out of control as the commutator (the motor controller) has failed as this is a brushless 3 phase motor not a brushed DC motor (it is not possible for the brushless motor to be driven without a working controller).
 When this occurs an extremely high current will flow instantaneously, it may well melt the motor windings but it will definitely blow a high voltage (low arc) 200AMP fuse that is built into the battery assembly.
 The battery is capable of pushing well over 1000Amps so would be undamaged by such an event.